-At Ascent Fostering, we have a procedure for the completion of foster carer annual review.
-This procedure reflects the legislation, regulations, National Minimum Standards 2011 and good practice.
-Annual reviews are chaired by Independent professionals who offer the agency feedback.
+At Ascent Fostering, we have a procedure for completing foster carers' annual reviews.
+This procedure reflects the legislation, regulations, National Minimum Standards 2011, and good practice.
+Annual reviews are chaired by independent professionals who offer the agency feedback.

-In addition to the requirements to conduct annual reviews, Ascent Fostering Agency will bring forward annual reviews in the event of significant changes in the foster household or other serious events i.e. following a serious complaint or incident.
+In addition to the requirements to conduct annual reviews, Ascent Fostering Agency will bring forward annual reviews in the event of significant changes in the foster household or other serious events, i.e. following a serious complaint or incident.
 In the process of conducting carer's reviews:

-- Looked-after-children and birth children views of the foster home are sought. - We seek professional feedback from the looked after child's social worker. - An appraisal of carer's training and development needs is undertaken. - Following a recommendation from the fostering panel, the Agency Decision Makes makes the final for a decision on the carer's ongoing suitability to foster.
+- Looked-after-children and birth children's views of the foster home are sought. - We seek professional feedback from the looked-after child's social worker. - An appraisal of the carer's training and development needs is undertaken. - Following a recommendation from the fostering panel, the Agency Decision Makes the final for a decision on the carer's ongoing suitability to foster.